HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 For convenience, these values were added to the `large-config-values.yaml` file in the hcl-dx-deployment Helm chart.
 To use these values, refer to the following steps:

-1. Download the `hcl-dx-deployment` Helm chart from FlexNet or Harbor.
+1. Download the `hcl-dx-deployment` Helm chart from  Harbor.

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.